 Nevomo and Wheel Kearns Architects also collaborated in 2017 for the Specialized Expo 2022/23 which took place in Paris (Foljanty, 2017).
 During the event, the two companies have jointly designed a hyperloop station, specifically for the city of Lodz, which was the candidate for Expo 2022.
 The team jointly designed the exhibition pavilion dedicated to Hyperloop technology where the guests could have found the unique simulator built into the portion of the station in a 1:1 scale and experienced the system in virtual reality (VR).
 The pavilion was designed so that after the Expo 2022 it would have been possible to convert it to a fully operating hyperloop station, creating a convenient transport hub in the city centre.
 The central location of the station was a crucial aspect in the design process, as the functions necessary to redirect pods and offer comfortable, safe, and efficient departures and arrivals were all designed to minimize the footprint of the building, allowing the stations in the system to fit in dense central business districts and connect cities together.
-The design allows either above or below ground tubes depending on local conditions without changing the organization of the built context of Lodz through material choices.
+The design allows either above or below ground tubes depending on local conditions without changing the organization of the boarding platforms, clarifying wayfinding through daylit spaces while also responding to the built context of Lodz through material choices.